sorinboia/nginx-experience-aws/guide/7security.md

     }
 </pre>

-First thing we will do is prepare ELK in order for us to be able to visualize and analyze all of the traffic going through the Nginx Waf.
+2. Next, let's use ELK to be able to visualize and analyze the traffic going through the Nginx WAF:

 <pre>
 Command:
 kubectl apply -f files/7waf/elk.yaml
 </pre>

-In order to connect to our ELK instance we will need to find the public address of this service.
+3. In order to connect to our ELK pod, we will need to find the public address of this service:

 <pre>
 Command:
 kubectl get svc elk-web